nicmart-dev/portfolio/README.md

 ## My Portfolio

-This capstone project is being created by Nicolas Martinez for the completion of the Web Development Diploma Program at BrainStation.

 I will create a portfolio app to showcase my skills and highlight the next step in my 20+ years journey providing customer solutions, now turning Automation Builder, and bringing to the table:
 * 20 years of experience in Localization & Translation industry
 * 7 years of experience as a Technical Product Manager